Bonus pension sacrifice: paying your bonus into your pension

 Firstly you’ll need to check that your employer is allowed to make payments into your plan.
 If they are then all you need to do is ask your employer in advance to pay all or some of your bonus into your pension.

 If your pension plan won't allow payments from your employer, you can still pay it into your plan after it's gone into your bank account.
 Similarly, if you've already received your bonus and you decide later that you wish to pay it into your pension plan, it's not too late.
-Paying your bonus into your pension plan at this point does mean though you won't get the Income Tax and National Insurance savings, but you will still benefit from pensions tax relief.
+Paying your bonus into your pension plan at this point does mean though you immediately won't get the Income Tax, but you will still benefit from pensions tax relief.
 This is the government funded 'top up' on the pension contributions you make, meaning an extra amount is added to each payment into your plan.

 Should I put my pay rise into my pension?